GonzH01/Pharmacy-Database/README.md

 1. Clone the repository.
 2. Set up a virtual environment.
 3. pip install -r requirements.txt
-4. Configure the `connect_to_database.py` file with your MySQL database credentials as admin.
+4. Configure the `connect_to_database.py` file with your MySQL database.

 ### **Running the Application**
 1. Start the Flask server.
+2. Login as admin and run a new or current MySQL database.
-2. Open your web browser and navigate to the provided local server URL.
+3. Open your web browser and navigate to the provided local server URL.

 ## **Usage**